kickstarter/cfn-flow/README.md

 #### Services

 A service is a name for your project and comprises a set of resources that change together.
-Each service has it's own `cfn-flow.yml` config file.
+Each service has its own `cfn-flow.yml` config file.
 A service can be instantiated as several distinct environments.

 For example, a `WebApp` service could have a CloudFormation template that